senesis/sandbox/compatibility_with_CliMAF.md

 ### Changes to the standard needed for compatibility
-The sole change in ISI that would be really useful for taking full advantage of ISI compatible scripts is to make the recommended script definition file mandatory and to include a manadatory script outputs declaration section; such a section would include, for each output :
+The sole change in ISI that is instrumental for CLiMAF to take full advantage of ISI compatible scripts in CliMAF is related to the deep compatibility issue invoked [above](#deep-comatibility).
+It would be to make the (recommended) script definition file mandatory and to include a manadatory script outputs declaration section; such a section would include, for each output :

 - a label allowing CliMAF to name this output
 - a pattern allowing CliMAF to find this output in one of the working